Pronunciation of 'Hibbertia'

 English (United States)

-A genus of flowering plants in the family Dilleniaceae, commonly known as guinea flowers.
+A genus of flowering plants in the Dilleniaceae family, known for their bright yellow flowers.